Publish Date: December 26, 2016

 Enable-RemoteDesktop -ComputerName MyDC2 -Credential domain\admin

 This is how you can enable remote desktop feature without having console access to remote server.
 Windows Server 2012 and later version of Windows Server family comes with Windows Remote Management enabled by default.
-In earlier versions of Windows Server, you have to enable Remote Management before you can use these PowerShell commands.
-For more information on how to enable Windows PowerShell Remoting, visit this page.
+In earlier versions, you have to enable Remote Management before you can use these PowerShell commands.
+For more information on how to enable PowerShell Remoting, see this article.
+Furthermore, you can use this guide to enable remote desktop option in any version of windows including latest Windows 10, Windows 11, Server 2019, and Server 2022 etc.

 1 Comment